Description and review of Mas Taco Bar, located on the R Street Corridor in Sacramento.

 The road construction associated with the R Street Streetscape Improvement Project was recently completed with street and sidewalk enhancements along the R Street Corridor between 13th and 16th Streets.
 This last segment unified the two previous streetscape projects between 10th and 13th and 16th and 18th Streets.

-Mas Taco Bar has a nice outside patio, but it was a rather hot that day and we chose to sit indoors.
+Mas Taco Bar has a nice outside patio, however it was a rather hot that day and we chose to sit indoors.
 The interior décor is both attractive and colorful, with a nice sized bar area.

 We were greeted upon entering and seated right away.
 Our waitress, after inquiring if this was our first time there, explained that our order would be served “family style”.
 On the table were the menu, a list of offerings on which to tally our table’s order (item and quantity) , and pencils.
 Also explained was how to signal her if we needed anything.
 Danielle was friendly and attentive throughout our meal.